Orlando Cepeda: Early life

-Baseball career
+Professional career

 Minor leagues

 In 1955, Zorilla persuaded Cepeda's family to purchase an airplane ticket so that he could participate in a New York Giants tryout.
 After passing the tryout, he was assigned by the Giants to Sandersville, a Class D team.
 Cepeda was subsequently transferred to the Salem Rebels, but he had trouble adapting because he did not speak English.
 He also encountered discrimination due to racial segregation under the Jim Crow laws.
 Shortly after this move, Zorilla called to inform him that his father was in critical condition.
 Pedro Cepeda died a few days later; Orlando paid the burial expenses and returned to Salem.
 He was depressed, which affected his performance.
 He wanted to quit and return to Puerto Rico, but Zorilla convinced him to play for the Kokomo Giants, a team in the Mississippi–Ohio Valley League.
 Walt Dixon, the team's manager, assigned him to play third base.
-Cepeda batted in the cleanup spot, finishing with a .393 average, hitting 21 home runs with 91 RBI.
+Cepeda batted in the cleanup spot, finishing with a .393 average, hitting 21 home runs with 91 RBIs.

 Jim Tobin, who owned his contract, noticed his potential and sold his player's rights back to the Giants.
-After a visit to Puerto Rico, Cepeda returned to New York before being sent to play with St. Cloud in Class C. The team re-assigned him to play first base.
+After a visit to Puerto Rico, Cepeda returned to New York before being sent to play with the St. Cloud Rox in Class C. The team reassigned him to play first base.
 Cepeda adapted to the change quickly.
 That year, he won the Northern League Triple Crown, finishing with an average of .355 with 112 RBIs and 26 home runs.
-Jack Schwarz promoted him to Class B, a decision that he protested, noting that players with worse performance were being sent to Double A. Following a solid season in Class B, Cepeda played for the Crabbers in the Puerto Rican Professional Baseball League (LBPPR) during the winter, concluding with a batting average of .310, 11 home runs and 40 RBIs.
-He then signed a Class A contract with Springfield, accepting it on condition that he be allowed to play with the Minneapolis Millers in spring training.
-Cepeda had a slow start, but his performance improved as the season advanced, and the team retained him in their roster.
+Jack Schwarz promoted him to Class B, a decision that he protested, noting that players with worse performance were being sent to Double A. Following a solid season in Class B, Cepeda played for the Crabbers in the Puerto Rican Professional Baseball League (LBPPR) during the winter, concluding with a batting average of .310, 11 home runs, and 40 RBIs.
+He then signed a Class A contract with the Springfield Giants, accepting it on condition that he be allowed to play with the Minneapolis Millers in spring training.
+Cepeda had a slow start, but his performance improved as the season advanced, and the team retained him on their roster.
 After completing the 1957 season with the Millers, he returned to Puerto Rico and played in the LBPPR.
 While he was playing with Santurce, manager Bill Rigney, team owner Horace Stoneham and Tom Sheehan scouted him on behalf of the Giants, who had just moved from New York to San Francisco.
 He was invited to the team's spring training along with other prospects, including Felipe Alou and Willie Kirkland.